Ryan Dull: Minor leagues

+Major leagues

 Dull was called up to the majors for the first time on September 1, 2015, and made his major league debut that night, pitching one inning of relief against the Los Angeles Angels of Anaheim.
 Dull finished the 2015 season with 13 appearances, compiling a 1–2 record and 4.24 ERA.
 In 2016, Dull began the season in Oakland's bullpen and was a mainstay, appearing in 70 games while going 5–5 with a 2.42 ERA.
 In 2017, Dull was placed on the disabled list at the end of May due to a right knee strain, and he did not return until late July.
 In 49 relief appearances for Oakland, he was 2–2 with a 5.14 ERA.

 Dull began 2018 with Oakland, but was optioned to Nashville in May.
-He pitched most of the season in AAA, appearing in 28 games for Oakland.

-He was designated for assignment on August 3, 2019.
+He pitched most of the season in Triple–A, appearing in 28 games for Oakland.
+Dull made 7 appearances for the Athletics in 2019, but struggled immensely to a 12.00 ERA with 8 strikeouts in 9.0 innings.
+On August 3, 2019, Dull was designated for assignment by Oakland following the waiver claim of Dustin Garneau.

+San Francisco Giants

-On August 5, 2019, the Giants announced they had claimed Dull off waivers.
-On August 12, Dull was designated for assignment.
+On August 5, 2019, Dull was claimed off waivers by the San Francisco Giants.
+In two appearances for the Triple–A Sacramento River Cats, he allowed three runs in as many innings.
+On August 12, Dull was designated for assignment following the waiver claim of Burch Smith.

 New York Yankees

 On August 14, 2019, Dull was claimed off waivers by the New York Yankees.
+In three games for the Yankees, he surrendered five runs on five hits with four strikeouts in 2 1/3 innings pitched.
 On September 15, Dull was designated for assignment by New York.

 Toronto Blue Jays

 On September 18, 2019, Dull was claimed off waivers by the Toronto Blue Jays.
 After being designated for assignment on September 20, he cleared waivers and was assigned to Triple A on September 24.
 On September 25, the Blue Jays selected Dull's contract.
+He made one appearance for Toronto, allowing one run in 1 1/3 innings.

-Dull re-signed with the Blue Jays on a minor league deal on January 18, 2020.
-He became a free agent on November 2, 2020.
+Dull re–signed with the Blue Jays on a minor league contract on January 18, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Dull became a free agent on November 2.